EdernOllivier/ParentScheme/README.md

 I have taken the Ubuntu 20.04.3 LTS distribution with the USB key after getting the Windows 10 by ASUS on a G6400 processor's chip from the Intel compagny.

+This is the S300MA-0G6400002T - Intel Pentium G6400 - RAM 8 Go - Stockage SSD 512 Go - Windows 10, ... to compute and simulate with Scilab.

 To compile do gcc -o test2 test2.c -lm with glibc,

 > mkdir glibc-build